risc0/risc0-foundry-template/deployment-guide.md

     cast call --rpc-url http://localhost:8545 ${EVEN_NUMBER_ADDRESS:?} 'get()(uint256)'
     ```

-## Deploy your project on a testnet
+## Deploy your project on Sepolia testnet

-You can deploy your contracts on a testnet such as `Sepolia` and run an end-to-end test or demo as follows:
+You can deploy your contracts on the `Sepolia` testnet and run an end-to-end test or demo as follows:

-1. Get access to Bonsai and an Ethereum node running on a given testnet, e.g., Sepolia (in this example, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
+1. Get access to Bonsai and an Ethereum node running on Sepolia testnet (in this example, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
     > ***Note:*** *This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*
     > Alternatively you can generate your proofs locally, assuming you have a machine with an x86 architecture and [Docker] installed.
 In this case do not export Bonsai related env variables.